axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 # Ideology, military and politics
 * <a name="^any-activity"></a>**Any activity can be practice grounds for your ideology.** ("It's not what you do, it's how you do it".)
 Muslims spread their religion through their practice of trading. (× All about Love: [do any job well, and with love]({% link 0-book-review/_posts/2023-10-25-all-about-love-bell-hooks-summary.md %}#^do-job-well-with-love)) (× Café Zart ; De Sering: "this is what we do on the surface — that is what we are actually about").
 	 * Deliberately chosen, activities can simply be a means to an end. (× S)
-		* Consciousness of one's deeper reasons for doing something, or knowledge what purpose it serves in the grand scheme of things, can help ground and continuously provide purpose and engagement.
+		* Consciousness of one's deeper reasons for doing something, or knowledge of what purpose it serves in the grand scheme of things, can help ground and continuously provide purpose and engagement.
 * **Governing a country is akin to managing a company.**
 * **One person goes away and the whole thing crumbles.** Things generally went to shit after the reign of Marcus Aurelius. (× The E-Myth Revisited; making your company not dependent on you.) (× Alexander The Great)
 * <a name="^every-policy"></a>Policies always favour some and handicap others — hence the difficulty of politics.